libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version .044b of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com
+Version .044c of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com

 ------
 **Recent Changes**

+• 8/18 New Gui for Aetherius, most chatbots have been consolidated into one Ui.
+Only Llama-2 Version done for now.

 • 8/17 Merged File Processing Chatbot into Aethersearch